 There is nothing wrong with feeling angry – it is a normal, healthy emotion that can at times be necessary.
 Anger is an adaptive emotional response to experiences of hurt, injustice, fear, and frustration.
 Feeling angry is not the problem – it’s what we do with that emotion that can lead to problems.
 Let us help you develop strategies for managing anger in healthy ways while you improve your quality of life.

 The goal of anger management is to reduce both your emotional feelings and the physiological arousal that anger causes.
-Anger management often integrates principles and techniques from Cognitive Behavior Therapy, mindfulness, and impulse control strategies.
+Anger management often integrates principles and techniques from Cognitive Behavioral Therapy, mindfulness, and impulse control strategies.
 It involves:

 - Identifying what triggers your anger